Skip to content

 Short-term Care: Rehospitalizations

-In Glendive Medical Center Nursing Home, 15.72 Percentage of Residents Rehospitalized
+In Glendive Medical Center Nursing Home, 17.95% of Residents Rehospitalized

-This metric is a measure of the number of rehospitalizations per thousand days of short-term patient care.
-Minimizing rehospitalizations during rehabilitation is critical to restoring the physical abilities of residents.
+This metric is a measure of the number of times residents are rehospitalized per thousand days of short-term care.
+Staying out of the hospital during rehabilitation is key to restoring the health of residents.